Seahawks’ Russell Wilson owns puzzling decisions, dreadful day vs. Rams: ‘It’s not on anybody but me’

 “It was a bad play,” Seahawks coach Pete Carroll said.
 “It was a decision that rarely have we seen Russ do. … He does miraculous things often.
 That wasn’t one of them.”

 Two weeks ago, the Seahawks looked like a legitimate Super Bowl contender.
-Two weeks ago, Wilson looked like surefire favorite to win his first MVP.
+Two weeks ago, Wilson looked like the surefire favorite to win his first MVP.

 Oh, how quickly things have shifted, and shifted so dramatically.

-The Seahawks (6-3) have lost two in a row, and they have little time to figure why.
+The Seahawks (6-3) have lost two in a row, and they have little time to figure out why.
 The Arizona Cardinals (6-3) come to Seattle on Thursday night with first place in the NFC West on the line.

 It was in Arizona last month that the wheels began to fall off for Wilson, who threw three interceptions in an overtime loss.
 Last week, Wilson had four giveaways when the Seahawks were thumped in Buffalo.